FIFA: Recognition and awards

 FIFA holds an annual awards ceremony, The Best FIFA Football Awards since 2016, which recognizes both individual and team achievements in international association football.
 Individually, the top men's player is awarded The Best FIFA Men's Player, and the top women's player is The Best FIFA Women's Player.
 Other prominent awards are The Best FIFA Football Coach and FIFA FIFPRO World 11.

-FIFA presents many other awards each year, including the Ballon d'Or (which is jointly presented with the France Football Association), given to the best and most popular player.
-The FIFA Puskás Award honors the most beautiful goal of the year, while the Golden Glove is awarded to the top-performing goalkeeper at each World Cup—most recently won by Emiliano Martínez of Argentina in 2022.
-Other notable awards include The FIFA Team of The Year, FIFA Player of The Century, The Golden Boy award.
+FIFA presents many other awards each year, including the Ballon d'Or (which is jointly presented with the French Football Federation), given to the best and most popular player.
+The FIFA Puskás Award honors the most beautiful goal of the year, while the Golden Glove is awarded to the top-performing goalkeeper at each World Cup.
+Other notable awards include The FIFA Team of The Year, FIFA Player of The Century, and the Golden Boy award.

 In 2000, FIFA presented two awards, FIFA Club of the Century and FIFA Player of the Century, to decide the greatest football club and player of the 20th century.
-Real Madrid was the club winner, while Diego Maradona and Pelé were the joint player's winners.
+Real Madrid was the club winner, while Diego Maradona and Pelé were the joint Player of the Century winners.

+FIFA Peace Prize

+On 6 November 2025, FIFA announced the creation of its FIFA Peace Prize—"an award to recognise exceptional actions for peace and unity... bestowed on behalf of all football-loving people from all around the world".
+At the 2026 World Cup draw in Washington, D.C., on 5 December 2025, the inaugural prize was presented to Donald Trump, president of the United States, by head of FIFA Gianni Infantino.
+The creation of the prize and the choice of Trump as its first recipient generated widespread ridicule, scrutiny and controversy.
+Human rights groups, analysts, and soccer stakeholders questioned the transparency of the selection process, the suitability of the inaugural laureate, and the implications both for FIFA's claims of political neutrality and its human rights commitments.